 The services are listed each month on the noticeboard outside church, and on the Parish and Huntercombe noticeboards.

 Believing that the Bible is the foundation of the Christian faith we usually have a Bible study most weeks.
 Please ask if there is no information on the notice board as we often use email to arrange this.

 Your first point of contact for matters concerning the church is the group of churches’ joint administrator, on 01491 628297 (messages are picked up regularly) or email@example.com

 Exciting Future Developments:

 Since the sale of the Rectory the church has been without meeting-room, toilet and kitchen facilities, making it impossible to offer such events as coffee mornings or light lunches for older people or a Mother and Toddler group, for example.
-As the wider community has no meeting place in the village, we are working together on the Nuffield Community Centre Project (see elsewhere on this website).
+As the wider community has no meeting place in the village, we are working together on the Nuffield Community Centre Project (see elsewhere on this website) .
 We plan to open up the main body of the church by replacing the pews with stacking chairs and providing servery and disabled toilet facilities near the entrance door.
-Like all building work, especially in a Grade II* listed building, things move slowly but we are getting close to the point at which the final applications for approval can be submitted (probably early 2018) with a view to starting work later that year.
+Like all building work, especially in a Grade II* listed building, things have moved slowly but we now have the necessary permissions and need to raise the necessary funds!
+Plans are on display in the church.

 The new facilities will provide the village with a meeting space, the Ridgeway walkers with a ‘watering hole’ and allow the church to offer new activities for both young (we are in discussion with a national youth organisation) and old.

 For further details or to offer support, assistance or ideas, please contact Catherine Erbetta at firstname.lastname@example.org